Hey there, do you like this post? Consider supporting us on Patreon so we can continue sharing great content with you. Enjoy the ride!

 This is what we got figured out about the bureaucratic hassles.
 I guess it is relevant for all Europeans, but be sure to check out Caravanistan with excellent and updated info on all paperwork requirements (and lots of travel info) on Central Asia.

 - Russia.
 The standard is a one-month tourist visa, which obviously is way too short for us.
-So we applied for a business visa, which is valid for a year but within that year you can stay only 2×90 days (30 days of travel per 180 calendar days).
+So we applied for a business visa, which is valid for a year but during that year you can stay only 2×90 days (30 days of travel per 180 calendar days).
 It’s all ridiculously expensive.
 A full description of the procedure will follow in a Travel Information on Russia page.
 But for the Dutch, I’d already like to point out the excellent service we got at Rusreis.nl, run by Lena and Peter who arranged, among other things, our business invitations.

 - Mongolia.
 We can apply for a one-month tourist visa in Ulan Ude, just before the border, which takes a few days ($50).
 An extension can be arranged in Ulaanbaatar (the capital), for about $45.